LibrariesHacked/librarieshacked.github.io/_posts/2022-01-05-public-lending-right.md

 ### Will it become open?

 This is down to the British Library, but I don't think there's any sinister reason that it isn't, other than that the demand hasn't been there.
 So if we want it we need to ask for it!
-The British Library have a good [Library Labs project](https://www.bl.uk/projects/british-library-labs), which encourages open reuse of various of their collections.
-And they have also been generally [very good about open data](http://www.bl.uk/bibliographic/datafree.html).
+The British Library have a good [Library Labs project](https://www.bl.uk/projects/british-library-labs), which encourages open reuse of their collections.
+And they have also been generally [good about open data](http://www.bl.uk/bibliographic/datafree.html).
 So maybe it's just a matter of time.